muz1lee/Piecewise-Stationary-MAB-/README.md

 ## Notes

-Even though this project was done and has been implemented in our team , I will keep going optimizing these algorithm as well as fixing some mistakes. :)
+Even though this project was done and has been implemented in our team , I will keep going optimizing these algorithms as well as fixing some mistakes. :)
 I plan to add Detection Based algorithms into this project .
 Coming Soon ...